One of today's most sought-after cellists, Christian Poltéra was born in Zurich.

 He was taught by extraordinary teachers such as Boris Pergamenschikow and Heinrich Schiff in Salzburg and Vienna.

-As a soloist, he frequently plays with the world's great orchestras, such as the Munich Philharmonic Orchestra, Leipzig Gewandhaus Orchestra, Los Angeles Philharmonic, Oslo Philharmonic Orchestra, Orchestra dell'Accademia Nazionale di Santa Cecilia in Rome, Orchestre de Paris, BBC Symphony Orchestra, Chamber Orchestra of Europe, having worked under conductors such as Bernard Haitink, Riccardo Chailly, Christoph von Dohnanyi, Andris Nelsons and Sir John Eliot Gardiner, among others.
+As a soloist, he regularly performs with some of the world’s leading orchestras, including the Munich Philharmonic, Gewandhaus Orchestra of Leipzig, Los Angeles Philharmonic, Oslo Philharmonic, Orchestra dell’Accademia Nazionale di Santa Cecilia in Rome, Orchestre de Paris, BBC Symphony Orchestra, and the Chamber Orchestra of Europe, under the baton of conductors such as Bernard Haitink, Riccardo Chailly, Christoph von Dohnanyi, Andris Nelsons, and Sir John Eliot Gardiner, among others.

 He also devotes himself intensively to chamber music, in partnership with musicians such as Gidon Kremer, Christian Tetzlaff, Leif Ove Andsnes, Mitsuko Uchida, Lars Vogt, Kathryn Stott, Esther Hoppe and Ronald Brautigam, and with the Auryn and Zehetmair Quartets.

-Together with violinist Frank Peter Zimmermann and viola player Antoine Tamestit, Christian Poltéra founded and is part of the famous Zimmermann Trio, which performs in the most prestigious concert halls and festivals throughout Europe.
+Together with violinist Frank Peter Zimmermann and violist Antoine Tamestit, he is a founding member of the acclaimed Trio Zimmermann, which performs at major concert halls and festivals across Europe.

-In 2004, he received the Borletti-Buitoni Prize and was selected as one of the New Generation Artists, a BBC Radio 3 project.
+In 2004, he was awarded the Borletti-Buitoni Prize and selected as one of the BBC Radio 3 New Generation Artists.

 He is a regular guest at the most prestigious festivals - such as Salzburg, Lucerne, Berlin, Edinburgh and Vienna - and made his debut at the BBC Proms in 2007.